rust-lang/book/2018-edition/src/ch09-01-unrecoverable-errors-with-panic.md

 note: Run with `RUST_BACKTRACE=1` for a backtrace.
 ```

-The call to `panic!` causes the error message contained in the last three
+The call to `panic!` causes the error message contained in the last two
 lines.
 The first line shows our panic message and the place in our source code
 where the panic occurred: *src/main.rs:2:4* indicates that it’s the second
 line, fourth character of our *src/main.rs* file.